What the three most common mistakes parents make when using baby slings or carriers?

 2. Size Matters

 The second mistake that I often see is that people buy a carrier that’s too big or wear an adjustable carrier too loosely.
 That is almost universally the problem when people tell me that a carrier isn’t working for them.
-Buying a carrier is not like buying a T-shirt, when if you’re not sure that a medium is going to fit you, you just get the large.
-With carriers, you really need to get one that fits.
+Buying a carrier is not like buying a T-shirt, and with carriers, you really need to get one that fits.
 When you wear a carrier too loosely, the baby doesn’t feel secure.
 It’s not safe.
 When a baby is in a carrier, he should feel as snug as if you were holding him.
 An oversized carrier is also ergonomically bad for your body.
 A properly used carrier should distribute the weight across your back.
 You should be using your core muscle to hold the weight.
 If a carrier is pulling on your neck and shoulders, you’re either using it wrong or it’s the wrong size.
 If you’re not sure about this, find a baby-wearing group in your area and ask someone there for help.
-You can also carrymeaway.com.

 3. Not Looking Beyond Björn